roubles/casing/README.md

 ### Camel Case - *no* digits allowed

-To be proper camel case a word - no digits allowed
+To be proper camel case a word with no digits allowed, a word:
 * MUST start with a lower case alphabet (a through z)
 * MUST have no digits (0 - 9)
 * MUST have no spaces, punctuation or special characters